Complex Ear Laceration

 Preparation

-• All devitalized or contaminated tissue must be debrided.
+All devitalized or contaminated tissue must be debrided.
 This step is especially important in bite wounds.
-As little tissue as possible should be debrided on the ear.
+However, be sure do debride as little tissue as necessary.
 As a result of generous vascularity, devitalization is relatively infrequent.

-• Clean the wound with copious irrigation.
-Recent studies have shown that irrigation with tap water or sterile saline did not differ in would infection rates.[12]
-Gauze may be placed in the external auditory canal for comfort prior to irrigation.
+Clean the wound with copious irrigation.
+Recent studies have shown that wound infection rates did not differ in those irrigated with tap water or sterile saline.
+[12] Gauze may be placed in the external auditory canal for comfort prior to irrigation.

 Cartilage

-• Exposed cartilage must be either debrided or covered by skin.
-Avascular cartilage derives its blood supply from the overlying skin.
+The avascular cartilage derives its blood supply from the overlying skin.
+Therefore, exposed cartilage must be either debrided or covered by skin to survive.
 Auricular skin often stretches to allow coverage of most defects.
-If the remaining skin cannot cover the cartilage, the cartilage should be cut away from the wound margin.
+If the remaining skin cannot cover the cartilage, the cartilage should be cut away from the wound margin to allow overlying skin closure.

-• In the case of extensive wounds, the cartilage may be approximated separately from the skin in a 2-layer technique.
-This method is only used in large lesions with 5-0 or 6-0 absorbable sutures (gut sutures) to reduce tension from the wound edges.
-Begin at the depth of the wound and continue outward.
+In the case of extensive wounds, the cartilage may be approximated separately from the skin in a 2-layer technique.
+This method is only used in large lesions in order to reduce tension from the wound edges.
+Using 5-0 or 6-0 absorbable sutures, begin at the depth of the wound and continue outward.
 Cartilage is fragile; to avoid tearing, only include the perichondrium with each stitch.
 Only gentle approximation of the cartilage is necessary.
 To preserve normal landmarks, the first sutures placed should be in folds and ridges.

 Skin